thunlp/Seq2Seq-Prompt/README.md

 ## Run AutoSeq

+To reproduce our results, please use scripts we provide.
 For convenience, we use SST-2 as an example below.

 ### Main results